libvenus/SharedTaxi_RL_Environment/README.md

 # SharedTaxi - A Reinforcement Learning Environment
 An Environment that simulates surroundings and conditions for a SharedTaxi to live-in, operate and learn.
-The environment closely resembles a shared taxi with two passengers and helps in training autonomous agents.
-It is "generic" and adapts to the dimensions specified while initializing it.
-It balances taxi capacity and passenger(s) pickup/drop, however, preference is always given to passengers’ pickup and drop.
-For simplicity, a grid is chosen as the physical representation of the environment with hurdles and diversions.
+It is "generic" and adapts to the dimensions specified at start-up.
+The environment balances both taxi capacity and passenger(s) pickup/drop, however, preference is always given to passengers’ pickup and drop.
+For simplicity and ease of representation, a grid is chosen as the physical representation of the environment with hurdles and diversions.
+The number of passengers are initialized to two for performance and solution convergence reasons.

-The environment simulates an episodic Markov decision process and ends once both the passengers are dropped at their respective destinations.
-It starts at an initial state and yields a subsequent state and reward every time it receives an action input.
+A typical interaction with the environment depicts an episodic Markov decision process that start at a random state, and ends once both the passengers are dropped at their respective destinations.
+The interaction starts at an initial state and yields a subsequent state and reward every time the environment receives an action input.
+The state can be thought of as a snapshot of the grid with different objects/actors(taxi & passengers) positions.
 The state’s (a.k.a. observations) dimensions are controlled by the following entities’ location:

 	1.Taxi’s location – (no of rows X no of cols).
 For example, in a 5 X 5 grid, the no of locations a taxi can be is 25
 	2.First passenger’s pickup location – (no of rows X no of cols) + 1 .
 1 position extra as the passenger could also be in the taxi in the initial state